slawekradzyminski/awesome-testing.com/_posts/2024-10-18-cypress-parallel-execution.md

 > You deserve your Cypress tests to run very quickly FOR FREE.

 Fortunately for us, Gleb has created a [cypress-split](https://www.npmjs.com/package/cypress-split) plugin, which allows you to split tests into smaller chunks and run them in parallel.
 The plugin offers similar functionality to the handcrafted spec-splitting example mentioned earlier but is more sophisticated and user-friendly.
-Here’s how you can configure it in a GitLab CI pipeline:
+Here's how you can configure it in a GitLab CI pipeline:

 {% highlight yaml %}
 frontend cypress tests: